AnnaVargova/AutomationShield_wiki/BlowShield.md

 <!--Before you proceed, you may also want to watch a short video tutorial_ [here](https://www.youtube.com/watch?v=RHkqxbUVUrw).-->

 For a better visualization the entire assembly was 3D-modeled (see the illustration below) using the [DIPTrace](https://diptrace.com/) CAD software and can be downloaded from [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/Blow/BlowShield_assembly.zip).
 Note that there are four parts to be 3D printed—a pump holder, a pump cap, a vessel and a backplate.
 One may also use a spiral fill structure and support parts for hollow objects.
 Feel free to download the [parts](https://github.com/gergelytakacs/AutomationShield/wiki/file/Blow/BlowShield_3D_Parts.zip).
-The remaining, purchased assembly parts— [Arduino Uno](https://grabcad.com/library/arduino-uno-r3-4)—are downloadable from the GrabCAD database.

 ![blow_assembly](https://github.com/gergelytakacs/AutomationShield/wiki/fig/Blow/Blow_assembly.png)